mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 For example, Morn is mauled by an alien predator while exploring a strange moon.
 He is able to drive _the predator off with his pistol, wounding it.
 Morn has suffered damage to all three of his characteristics – he_ has lost 10 END, 5 DEX and 3 STR.
 Kathya applies _first aid, bringing Morn's STR back up to its maximum_ level.
 With only two characteristics now wounded, _Morn qualifies for medical care and, once in their ship's_ sickbay, is quickly restored to health.

-**Augmentation and Medical Care:** Cybernetic or genetic augments can interfere with medical treatment.
+Augmentation and Medical Care: #TODO Cybernetic or genetic augments can interfere with medical treatment.
 All medical care or surgery Medic checks treating a Traveller suffer a negative DM equal to the difference in Tech Level between the medical facility and the highest relevant implant.
 For example, a Traveller with TL13 Enhanced Vision being treated in a TL10 hospital would inflict DM-3 to the surgeon's Medic checks.

 Mental Characteristics: Other than PSI, characters may also suffer damage to their INT or EDU (the latter reflecting loss of memory).
 Unless otherwise specified, each mental characteristic heals at a rate of one point each per day.

+### NATURAL HEALING
-**NATURAL HEALING** An injured Traveller regains a number of characteristic points equal to 1D + END DM per day of full rest.
+An injured Traveller regains a number of characteristic points equal to 1D + END DM per day of full rest.

 A Traveller who requires surgery only regains characteristic points equal to their END DM per day of rest, which means that the Traveller may never heal naturally and will even get worse if their END DM is currently negative (and it probably will be...).